Introduction

 };

-Both proto
+Both proto and extend accept

 multiple objects as arguments.
 This can be very handy for mixins.